jmlmvi/notion-page-to-html-api/README.md

 # notion-page-to-html-api

-Vercel API wrapper to [notion-page-to-html library](https://github.com/asnunes/notion-page-to-html).
+Vercel API wrapper to [notion-page-to-html library](https://github.com/jmlmvi/notion-page-to-html).
 It converts public notion pages to html.
+See licence for credit

 ## Supported features